hermeznetwork/hermez-docs/mkdocs/docs/index.md

 ## Conclusion

-Given the EVM opcode compatibility, Hermez 2.0 is designed to process smart contracts seamlessly and verify state changes efficiently.
+Given the EVM opcode compatibility, zkEVM is designed to process smart contracts seamlessly and verify state changes efficiently.
 It promises not only to be secure and efficient but also to accomplish competitive decentralization.
 In an effort to achieve high-speed proving and succinct proofs for quick verification, the team is focused on the optimization of the zkProver.

 The team also leverages the synergies among the different Polygon teams that are also looking into zk-rollup solutions for achieving Ethereum scalability.
 Although development is still underway, it was important for this document to be released early so as to align with the goal of transparency set by the open-source projects, as well as keep the Polygon community of developers and users of Hermez 1.0 updated with the upcoming changes.